babyshambles/Chatbot/README.md

 <img width="500" height="300" src="https://github.com/babyshambles/Chatbot/blob/master/loss.jpeg?raw=true"/>

-After 50 training epoch and more than 50 hours of training time, we finally get the chance to see how good is our Chatbot communication skills.
+After 19 training epochs and more than 24 hours of training time, we finally get the chance to see how good is our Chatbot communication skills.
 ### Self test
 We include a self test step after everytime an epoch loop is finished.
 We test the model with two sentences: 1.
 Happy birthday have a nice day 2. donld trump won lost nights presidential debate according to snap online polls.
 We can see how the model's responce is improving.